Ștefan Grigorie: Club career

 Grigorie was born on 31 January 1982 in Segarcea, Romania.
 He began his career at Universitatea Craiova, making his Divizia A debut on 2 June 1999 under coach Marian Bondrea in a 1–0 loss to CSM Reșița.
 He was loaned for half a year in 2000 at neighboring team Electro in Divizia B. Subsequently, he returned to Universitatea with whom he reached the 2000 Cupa României final, being sent by coach Emil Săndoi in the 57th minute to replace Ionuț Dragomir in the 2–0 loss to Dinamo București.
-Subsequently, he made his European competitions debut in the 2001 Intertoto Cup, scoring five goals in four appearances.
+He made his European competitions debut in the 2001 Intertoto Cup, scoring five goals in four appearances.

 In 2002 when Craiova owner Gheorghe Nețoiu left the team to go to Dinamo București, he took players Grigorie, Dan Alexa, Flavius Stoican, Ovidiu Burcă, Ciprian Danciu, Ștefan Preda, Cornel Frăsineanu and Cosmin Bărcăuan with him.
-He helped the club win the 2003–04 title, being used by coach Ioan Andone in 25 matches in which he scored eight goals, including the victory goal in a 2–1 derby win against Steaua București.
+He helped the club win the 2003–04 title, being used by coach Ioan Andone in 25 matches in which he scored eight goals, including the winning goal in a 2–1 derby victory against Steaua București.
 Grigorie also won three Cupa României, playing in all the finals, scoring the only goal in the 2005 final against Farul Constanța.
-Subsequently, he won the 2005 Supercupa României, being used by Andone the entire match in the 3–2 victory against Steaua.
-He also made some European performances with Dinamo, such as getting past Shakhtar Donetsk in the 2003–04 UEFA Cup.
-Then in the 2005–06 edition of the same competition, they eliminated Everton with a historical 5–2 win on aggregate, reaching the group stage.
+Subsequently, he won the 2005 Supercupa României, playing the entire match under Andone in the 3–2 victory against Steaua.
+He also had some European achievements with Dinamo, such as getting past Shakhtar Donetsk in the 2003–04 UEFA Cup.
+In the 2005–06 edition of the same competition, he helped the team eliminate Everton with a historical 5–2 win on aggregate, reaching the group stage.
 During his four seasons spent with The Red Dogs, Grigorie developed an appetite for goals, scoring 30 goals in 101 Divizia A matches.